allenweng/lucee-on-jetty/readme.md

 How to Use it
 -------------

-The basic process to use the latest Java 8, Jetty 9 and Lucee 5:
+The basic process to use the latest Java 8, Jetty 9 and Lucee 5 is:

 1. copy **src** folder to be {target} folder (for example, 'lucee5onjetty9')